 I've provided ideas for several types here on the page.
 One possibility is a type of remote holder that has compartments so you can keep all your remotes in one location, perhaps sitting on a coffee table or another place convenient to where you normally sit to watch TV.

 The picture above is a spinning remote holder that is quite popular on Amazon.
-There are several colors and varieties of these available:
+There are several varieties of holders available:

 But you don't have to use something fancy.
 For example, a reader, Jennilyn, found a great little holder for her remotes at the Dollar Spot at Target.
 She explained, "I use a desk/pen organizer from the dollar spot at Target.
 I have a couple controls that I can't get a universal for (ceiling fan, digital tuner) so this works great for the controls I have."
 (Her picture is directly below.)